rohit-db/dais-2025/free-edition/README.md

-# Community Edition
+# Databricks Freee Edition

 ## Overview
-Community Edition is a free, hands-on Databricks learning workspace designed for individuals and teams to explore, experiment, and learn Databricks at no cost.
+Databricks Free Edition is a free, hands-on Databricks learning workspace designed for individuals and teams to explore, experiment, and learn Databricks at no cost.
 It provides access to core Databricks features in a simplified environment, ideal for training, education, and personal projects.

 ## Key Features
 - **Free Access**: No-cost Databricks workspace